 I work surrounded by books and magazines.
 Some years ago they were essentially about architecture, due to the dozens of books I’d bought during the University period, but that now merge with books about art, creativity and innovation.

 The architecture ones are mostly editions from El Croquis, Detail, Gustavo Gili and others, that focus mainly on specific authors, like R.M.
-Schindler, Le Corbusier, Giuseppe Terragni, Tadao Ando, Pierre Chareau, Álvaro Siza, Sigurd Lewerentz, Alvar Aalto, Luis Barragán, João Vilanova Artigas, Jorn Utzon, between many others.
+Schindler, Le Corbusier, Giuseppe Terragni, Tadao Ando, Pierre Chareau, Álvaro Siza, Sigurd Lewerentz, Alvar Aalto, Luis Barragán, João Vilanova Artigas, John Pawson, Jorn Utzon, and many others.

-Between these I also have some generic editions, that reunite the works of different authors or make an approach to specif themes like industrial architecture, building in concrete, modernism, sustainable construction, the history of EDP power stations, constructive details, etc.
+Among these I also have some generic editions, that reunite the works of different authors or make an approach to specif themes like industrial architecture, building in concrete, modernism, minimalism, sustainable construction, the history of EDP power stations, constructive details, etc.

-Among this architecture collection, I never missed reading books about all the other art fields, mainly about painting, sculpture and industrial design.
+Meanwhile I never missed reading books about all the other art fields, mainly about painting, sculpture and industrial design, searching for influence in recognized artists as Mark Rothko, Eduardo Chillida, Mondrian, Dan Graham, Jasper Morrison…

 Since 2009 that I became more and more interested in innovation and creativity.
-More than architecture, I started to discover that my passion was the art of creating.
-Conceiving small objects like CEPA, buildings like PINC Pavilion or directing big events like TEDxOporto, could be equally challenging and satisfactory.
-Innovation and creativity were themes that allowed that my brain got influenced by other types of creative projects.
-By other artists and creatives like Mark Rothko, Stefan Sagmeister, David Ogilvy, Eduardo Chillida, among many others, and by their creative processes.
-And to connect different influences in the ongoing projects.
+More than architecture, I started to discover that my passion was the ‘art of creating’.
+The challenge of each creative process.
+Conceiving small objects like CEPA, buildings like PINC Pavilion, OCB Ermida, or directing big events like TEDxOporto, could be equally challenging and satisfactory.
+Innovation and creativity were themes that allowed that my brain got influenced by other types of creative projects, besides art and architecture.
+By other powerful artists and creatives like Stefan Sagmeister, David Ogilvy, David Kelley, among many others, and by their creative processes.
+And to connect different types of influence in my ongoing projects.

 I was searching for: 1. how to have a better control over my creative process; 2. absorb knowledge from other areas; 3. positively influence my work with it; 4. develop my critical thinking.

-Each project has to contain ‘life’.
+Each project has to contain ‘life‘.
 It can be the production of an event, the design of a building or of a product.
 Besides finding the goal of its development, it has to arouse powerful sensations to each person that will interact with it.
 And it has to deeply connect with the future users.
-Empathize with them.
+People have to empathize with them.
 And for that to happen, I truly believe that the much broad knowledge we have, more qualities we can put on our works.
-We can only write with the words we know.
+More able we will be to synthezise and reduce the final result to the essence of the demand.
+Because we can only write with the words we know.

 -» A Technique for Producing Ideas, by James Webb Young, where he documents a step-by-step technique for sparking creativity in advertising, or in any other field.
 Recommended reading for people that have some difficulty in structuring their creative process (method), and to everyone that is simply curious.